 A clearly structured and politically-backed request for support from the partner country is core to the success of PSE.
 Linking policy dialogues to PSE cooperation is a good practice that can activate feedback loops between the political and technical levels and produce inclusive and meaningful development cooperation.
 At one level, well-prepared policy dialogues can help shape demand and identify priorities.
-At another level, technical exchanges and the practical experience arising from peer-to-peer cooperation can provide strategic inputs for policy dialogue and ease decision-making.
+At another level, technical exchanges and the practical experience arising from P2P cooperation can provide strategic inputs for policy dialogue and ease decision-making.
 The involvement of the right experts and agencies from both partner countries and EU member states in sectoral policy dialogue, along with the ministries that are also involved in PSE, is another good practice (Schneider and Illan 2020).
-One example that was brought to our attention is the methodology mesas país (country tables), active under different EU regional programmes such as EUROsociAL+, Euroclima+ and EL PacCTO (see Box 4 and Annex 3).5 Other examples include France's Technical assistance Facility to the African Union, which was established in 2020 building on a pre-existing strategic dialogues, and a country dialogue between Italy and Egypt on juvenile justice which fed into a future programme on the subject.
-(Expertise France 2020; see Schneider and Illan 2020).
+One example that was brought to our attention is the methodology mesas país (country tables), active under different EU regional programmes such as EUROsociAL+, Euroclima+ and EL PacCTO (see Box 4 and Annex 3).
+Other examples include France's Technical assistance Facility to the African Union, which was established in 2020 building on a pre-existing strategic dialogues, and a country dialogue between Italy and Egypt